Dell-Networking/ansible-dellos-docs/source/roles.rst

 sFlow role
 ----------

 The `dellos-sflow <https://galaxy.ansible.com/Dell-Networking/dellos-sflow/>`_ role facilitates the configuration of global and interface-level sflow attributes.
-This role supports the configuration of sflow collectors at the global level, enabling and disabling of sflow and specification of sflow polling-interval, sample-rate, max-datagram sizs, and so on are supported at interface and global levels.
+This role supports the configuration of sflow collectors at the global level, enabling and disabling of sFlow and specification of sFlow polling-interval, sample-rate, max-datagram sizes, and so on are supported at interface and global levels.

 Abstracted for ``OS9``